kubeflow/common/README.md

 Please refer to the [API documentation](docs/api/generated.asciidoc).

-The API fies are located under `pkg/apis/common/v1`:
+The API files are located under `pkg/apis/common/v1`:

 - [constants.go](pkg/apis/common/v1/constants.go): the constants such as label keys.
 - [interface.go](pkg/apis/common/v1/interface.go): the interfaces to be implemented by custom controllers.
 - [controller.go](pkg/controller.v1/common/job_controller.go): the main `JobController` that contains the `ReconcileJobs` API method to be invoked by user.
-This is the entrypoint of the JobController logic.
-The rest of code under `job_controller/` folder contains the core logic for the `JobController` to work, such as creating and managing worker pods, services etc.
+This is the entrypoint of the `JobController` logic.
+The rest of the code under `job_controller/` folder contains the core logic for the `JobController` to work, such as creating and managing worker pods, services, etc.